Jun 11, 2020

 The CAB has been a great channel to speak directly with customers and understand their needs better.
 In our first CAB meeting, for example, a common request was the ability to do moderated testing and record audio and mouse tracking.
 This insight helped validate the assumption that our customers want to see this feature in Maze.

-As with any qualitative research, setting up and maintaining a CAB can be time-consuming, but it's worth the investment.
+As with any research method, setting up and maintaining a CAB can be time-consuming, but it's worth the investment.
 We get direct access to our most active and valuable customers regularly, which helps us shape our product's future together with our most important stakeholders: our users.

 “We're lucky we get to share our work with our users, who are usually designers themselves.
 The meetings with our Customer Advisory Board are an amazing source of information.”